Suhasini (Telugu actress)

 Suhasini is an Indian actress, who has predominantly appeared in Telugu films.
-She began her acting career in 2003 in the Telugu film industry with a starring role.
-She went on to play lead and supporting roles in Telugu films and appear in a number of Tamil and Bhojpuri films, before debuting in television.

 Career

 Suhasini hails from Nellore district in Andhra Pradesh, India.
 Her acting debut was B. Jaya's Chantigadu after which she went on to act in four Tamil films.
 In her first Tamil film, the horror flick Adhu, she played a ghost, and The Hindu's critic noted that she was "quite expressive".
 She later acted in Rama Narayanan's Mannin Maindhan, a remake of the Telugu film Yagnam.
 About Suha's performance in the film, The Hindu wrote: "Suha is beautiful and charming in the song sequences and has also tried her best to emote".
 She was also cast as the female lead in Unnai Enakku Pidichirukku, that featured comedian Senthil's son Naveen in his debut.
 All her Tamil projects were unsuccessful.